Thought Leadership

 When it comes to better customer experience, AI has become a cornerstone in augmenting customer engagement within fintech platforms.
 By scrutinizing user data, fintech companies can offer hyper-personalized services that range from suggesting investment options aligned with individual risk profiles to furnishing predictive financial insights.

-In McKinsey's latest research on AI in the finance world, AI is seen as a building block of any fintech that aims to offer intelligent solutions to their tech-savvy users.
+In McKinsey's research on AI in the finance world, AI is seen as a building block of any fintech that aims to offer intelligent solutions to its tech-savvy users.
 AI's role in fraud detection and prevention is also indispensable in the fintech realm.

-AI-based systems continuously analyze transactional data in real-time, and the impact is tangible: AI-powered fraud detection saved the fintech industry an estimated $12 billion in the past year, underscoring its vital role in fortifying financial security.
+AI-based systems continuously analyze transactional data in real-time, and the impact is tangible: AI-powered fraud detection saved the fintech industry an estimated $12 billion in 2024, and is projected to save financial institutions over $400 billion annually by 2025 through improved fraud detection and prevention.

 AI-based Chatbots have emerged as vital components of superior customer service in fintech applications.
 AI algorithms empower these chatbots to interact seamlessly with users, providing real-time assistance, tailored recommendations, and quick query resolution.
 The integration of